pacohurtadof/Snippets/README.md

+# Main
-# Using list-style to add the icons.
+Using list-style to add the icons.
 Refer to the "alternative" branch to see a different approach.